What if my study involves collaboration with other universities or institutions?

 What if I am collecting information from my online social network connections (e.g., Instagram, Facebook, LinkedIn)?

 This is allowed if you have asked them for permission via a consent form.
 The information available to you may be made so by your friends for the purpose of entertainment or to satisfy the need to share or affiliation.
 They may not have made the information to you for your research.
 Hence according to the principle of Respects for Persons, such data may not be collected unless consent has been given to you.
+This rule does not apply to cases discussed in the following subsection.

 What if I am collecting data of human subjects that are publicly available?